jsaenzBimcv/BIMCV-MIDAS-PROJECT/Models/Segmentation_Models/Unet2d_Vertebrae/README.md

 <a id='references'></a>
 ## References

+<a id="2">[1]</a> Ronneberger O, Fischer P, Brox T. U-net: Convolutional networks for biomedical image segmentation.
+In: International Conference on Medical image computing and computer-assisted intervention.
+Springer; 2015. p.
+234–41.

-<a id="1">[1]</a>Long J, Shelhamer E, Darrell T. Fully convolutional networks for semantic segmentation.
+<a id="1">[2]</a>Long J, Shelhamer E, Darrell T. Fully convolutional networks for semantic segmentation.
 In: Proceedings of the IEEE conference on computer vision and pattern recognition (CVPR).
 2015. p.
 3431–40.</a>
-<a id="2">[2]</a> Ronneberger O, Fischer P, Brox T. U-net: Convolutional networks for biomedical image segmentation.
-In: International Conference on Medical image computing and computer-assisted intervention.
-Springer; 2015. p.
-234–41.

 ## Rights and permissions.